Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

 ## DApp Development

-Command to create smart contract application (DApp) using thirdweb:
+Command to create smart contract application (DApp) using Thirdweb:

 ```bash
 npx thirdweb@latest create --contract
 ```

-It will ask you the project detials like:
+It will ask you the project details like:

 ```bash
 tps://docs.safe.global/safe-core-aa-sdk/protocol-kit/reference/v1